hexdump2002/game-miner-public/README.md

 ### Acknowledgements

 - AlbertDream: His Steamdeck suffered the initial versions of Game Miner but survivied!
 Contributed with great suggestions and encouragements
 - Excitecube: Testing is hard and boring.
-He did it pretty well since the beginning and detected a load of bugs and contribute with great suggestions
+He did it pretty well since the beginning and detected a load of bugs and contributed with great suggestions
 - FranjeGueje: Inmense help with all the AppImage packaging and also contributed with great suggestions
 - RubenAntonor: Contributed with great suggestions and encouragements.